ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### option-{1/2/3/4}-text (required)

 String that represents a numbered option.
 Binary polls require 2 options.
-Polls and quizzes may include between 2 and 4 options.
+Polls, quizzes, and image polls and quizzes may include between 2 and 4 options.

 The `amp-story-interactive-result` element uses this string value as category description.

-### option-{1/2/3/4}-confetti (optional for binary-poll, poll, quiz)
+### option-{1/2/3/4}-confetti (optional for binary-poll, poll, img-poll, quiz, img-quiz)

 Emoji that bursts in an explosion animation when selecting an options.
 On quizzes, only the correct option should have a confetti.

-### option-{1/2/3/4}-results-category (optional for poll, required for results)
+### option-{1/2/3/4}-results-category (optional for poll and img-poll, required for results)

 The name of the category on the `amp-story-interactive-results` element.
 Shows in large text after the `prompt-text` and before the category description.
 It displays category with the most options selected in polls from the entire story if `option-{1/2/3/4}-results-threshold` is not defined.